What is Webflow?

 Step 3: Generate Shopify Buy Button Embeds

-- In Shopify dashboard, go to Sales Channels > Buy Button.
+- In the Shopify dashboard, go to Sales Channels > Buy Button.

 - Select the product or collection.